Oberheim OB-X8 Analog Polyphonic Synthesizer

 They really went to work on authenticity of the legacy models, all

-way to different quirks of modulation LFO and EG shapes between
+the way to different quirks of modulation LFO and EG shapes between

 models.
 EG shape between OB-8 and other legacy models were